-Operation Bumblebee was launched by the US Military after the end of WWII in 1946.
+The US Military launched Operation Bumblebee after the end of WWII in 1946.
 The operational goal was to begin testing modern propulsion for missiles and spacecraft.
 During this time Topsail Island was an undeveloped barrier island and was chosen as the test facility.

 A series of photographic towers were built along the island to study the rockets’ trajectory.
 Nearly 200 experimental rockets were launched from the base over 18 months before the program moved to Cape Canaveral.
 However, Topsail still has its mark in history and played an important role in the development of modern rocket and jet propulsion.

 Many of the towers built for the operation still exist and can be seen along the island.
 A small museum in Topsail called Missiles & More Museum where visitors can learn more about the operation and history on Topsail Island.